What is UNHCR

 The dream of most refugees is to return home.
 When possible, UNHCR helps refugees make this dream a reality.
 When refugees can’t go back home, we work to find opportunities for them to rebuild their lives in another country.
 Since its formation by the United Nations General Assembly in 1950, UNHCR has helped millions of refugees restart their lives and has twice received the Nobel Peace Prize.

-Today, UNHCR’s committed staff of 9,300 work in more than 125 countries—saving and protecting lives, and building a better future for:
+Today, UNHCR’s committed staff of 10,828 work in 134 countries—saving and protecting lives, and building a better future for 70.8 million displaced people around the world.

-UNHCR has helped an estimated 50 millions of refugees restart their lives.
+UNHCR has helped an estimated 50 million refugees restart their lives.